huggingface/blog/deep-rl-pg.md

 This has two consequences:

-a, We **don't need to implement an exploration/exploitation trade-off by hand**.
+a.
+We **don't need to implement an exploration/exploitation trade-off by hand**.
 Since we output a probability distribution over actions, the agent explores **the state space without always taking the same trajectory.**

 b.
 We also get rid of the problem of **perceptual aliasing**.
 Perceptual aliasing is when two states seem (or are) the same but need different actions.